-Internal decorations Visually inspected internal decorations Visually inspected.
-There are paper, paint and tile finishes.
-1 Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorations Visually inspected.
+The internal decoration is of wallpaper and paint.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the circuit breaker consumer unit and meter located within a hall cupboard.
-Gas A consible wayte of the ayetem waye viewally increated Gas Accessible parts of the system were visually inspected without removing fittings.
+Electricity is from the mains grid with the meter and fuse box located within the entrance hall.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within an external inspection box.
+Gas is from the mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the mains supply and where seen, plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the shower room.
+Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise a three piece shower/wet room on the first floor.